 Poverty alleviation through the “Mayor’s Hardship Fund”, digital poverty initiatives, and support of charities helping homeless individuals and families.

 Information sharing and circulation.
-Facilitating a wider distribution for the Mayor’s Open Letters, communicating about COVID-19 resources such as the West Sussex County Council Hub and local Chichester District initiatives.
+Facilitating a wider distribution for the Mayor’s Open Letters, communicating about resources such as the West Sussex County Council Hub, local Chichester District initiatives and Citizens Advice support.

 Wide, two-way communication.
 Communicating where to go for help, increasing the effectiveness of local agencies and charities.

 Early problem identification.
-For example, vaccination programme feedback to the NHS about vaccination sites which helped create the case for the opening of the Westgate Vaccination Centre.
+For example, vaccination programme feedback to the NHS about vaccination sites which helped create the case for the opening of the Vaccination Centre in Central Chichester.